Lexer747/PingPlotter/README.md

 ## Feature List

 * Draws a graph showing the ping of a website or IP address
+* Use the `-h` option for a list of options while running
 * View a previously plotted ping in its entirety.
+Stored in the `.ping` file.
 * other list item
 * also another list item